vegaprotocol/specs/protocol/0000-simple-staking-and-delegating.md

  - Unlocking your tokens in the bridge contract will effectively "remove" them from any delegation they're doing (unless you have remaining undelegated tokens that could fulfil your delegation)
 - Delegation may be fully or partially removed.
 The amount specified in the [function: Remove](../non-protocol-specs/0004-staking-bridge.md) - is the size by which the existing staked amount will be decremented
 - Removal of delegation may happen in the following 2 ways:
-  - Announcing removal, but maintaining stake until last block of the current episode.
+  - Announcing removal, but maintaining stake until last block of the current epoch.
 This "announced stake" may be then (re)delegated (e.g. to a different validator).
   - Announcing removal and withdrawing stake immediately.
-Rewards are still collected for this stake until the end fo the episode, but they are sent to the onchain treasury account for that asset.
+Rewards are still collected for this stake until the end of the epoch, but they are sent to the onchain treasury account for that asset.

 ### Changing delegation
 - Changing the validator to whom a participant wants to validate to involves: